-Not everyone wants to commit to making a gift in their wills.
+Not everyone wants to commit to making a gift in their wills or estates.
 Some prefer the increased flexibility that a beneficiary designation provides by using:

-Robert and Carol value the financial help they've been able to give their children and the UUA over the years.
-The couple recently updated their wills to leave stocks and real estate to their kids.
+Robert and Carol treasure the financial help they've been able to give their children and the UUA over the years.
+The couple recently updated their will to leave stocks and real estate to their kids.
 They left the UUA a $75,000 IRA to be transferred following their lifetime.
 Because the UUA is tax-exempt, all $75,000 will help support our mission.